-HOUSE OF REPRESENTATIVES NEWS RELEASE: Legislators pave way for Maui Hospital to pursue public-private partnershipPosted on Apr 28, 2015 in Latest News, Newsroom, Press Releases
+HOUSE OF REPRESENTATIVES NEWS RELEASE: Legislators pave way for Maui Hospital to pursue public-private partnershipPosted on Apr 28, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu, Hawaii — House and Senate conferees today agreed to authorize the Maui Regional System (MRS) of the Hawaii Health Systems Corporation (HHSC) to enter into an agreement with a private entity to transition one or more of its facilities into a new private, nonprofit corporation.